Duncan-Brain/firstmate/README.md

 v) Under the *Data* heading there should be: *token* :eye: :pencil2: .
 Reveal the token using the eye.

 #### Step 5.
-Clone this Firstmate 'controller' git repo
+Creat a Firstmate 'controller' git repo
-To a private Github repository of your own and locally.
+i) Create a private Github repository for your version of firstmate.
+You can name it anything but my-project-controller or myproject-firstmate would be suggested.

+ii) Create two branches and substitute your project's name: `update-my-project` and `update-dev-my-project`.

 #### Step 6.
 Move and rename the dummy templated kubeconfig file
 i) Copy the file `.DELETEME.github-actions-kubeconfig` to your `/.kube` folder